13pgeiser/debian_chromebook_XE303C12/README.md

 - run _./install.sh_ and select the USB key in the list.

 BEWARE it will erase all data on the selected disk!
-Make sure you've selected the right one.
+Make sure you've selected the right one!
+You've been warned!

-Once the key is ready, plug in the black usb connector (ie USB 2.0) of the chromebook and press ctrl-u (assuming you've already configured the developer mode).
+Once the key is ready, plug it in the black usb connector (ie USB 2.0) of the chromebook .
+Start it and press ctrl-u (assuming you've already configured the developer mode).
 Wait for the system to boot.

 user: root